endlesspint8/endlesspint8.github.io/_drafts/2016-08-12-project-euler-versus-ep8.md

 Four blocks: straight line
 Four blocks: 2x2

+> “An invisible landscape conditions the visible one”
+---

 Final intuition, the more blocks between you and the bar in a grid layout, the more options.
 Four blocks away, in a 3x1 fashion starting on 36th and Park and still aiming for Rattle 'n Hum you have no less than four ways of getting there (either taking park or fifth all the way down or walking west on either 35th or 34th and continuing down fifth).
 The options increase if you happen to be in a 2 x 2 grid; again still the same four blocks.
 Can you envision in your minds eye how many ways you can walk from 35th and 7th to 33rd and fifth?
 I'll give you a second.
 It's six this time.

 ## Mr. Euler, I Presume